Learn About Addiction to Help Someone Towards Recovery

 For more information and resources to understand addiction and reduce stigma this Recovery Month, visit CDC.gov/stopoverdose/stigma.

 If you or someone you know is struggling with overcoming addiction, visit findtreatment.gov to find treatments available near you.
 SAMHSA’s National Helpline is also a great resource to share with someone who may have a substance use disorder.
 Call 1-800-662-HELP (4357) for assistance.

-If you are looking for a safe, stable and affordable recovery-based housing.
-Look no further, At Vanderburgh House all through New England, our recovery focused homes are managed by compassionate House Managers whose main goal is to guide, help and lead our clients to live a drug-and alcohol free lives
+If you are looking for safe, stable, and affordable recovery-based housing.
+Look no further, At Vanderburgh House all through New England, our recovery-focused homes are managed by compassionate House Managers whose main goal is to guide, help and lead our clients to live a drug and alcohol free lives

-Vanderburgh Communities was created with an aim to grant Charters to sober living operators who desire to work within our recovery based homes.
-All of our sober living homes are operated by self-employed, mindful and recovery motivated operators who work with our Vanderburgh homes across New England to offer sober living services in their communities.
+Vanderburgh Communities was created to grant Charters to sober living operators who desire to work within our recovery-based homes.
+All of our sober living homes are operated by self-employed, mindful, and recovery-motivated operators who work with our Vanderburgh homes across New England to offer sober living services in their communities.
 We recommend attending a meeting to learn more about helping your neighborhood.